Exponential self-similar mixing by incompressible flows: Scaling analysis in a quasi-self-similar construction

-\begin{remark} (i) The fact that Assumptions~\ref{ass2} and \ref{ass3} entail regularity of order $\lceil s \rceil$ (rather than $s$) is technical and due to the fact that the norm on Sobolev spaces with integer order is local, property that we will exploit in the proof of Lemma~\ref{l:fieldqss}.
+\item The fact that Assumptions~\ref{ass2} and \ref{ass3} entail regularity of order $\lceil s \rceil$ (rather than $s$) is technical and due to the fact that the norm in a Sobolev space with integer order is local, a property that we will exploit in the proof of Lemma~\ref{l:fieldqss}.

-(ii) Assumption~\ref{ass3} is, in fact, the key structural condition to ensure a quasi self-similar construction yields fields of the required regularity, as already observed above.
-It is indeed easy to construct families of velocity fields and solutions that satisfy Assumption~\ref{ass2} without verifying Assumption~\ref{ass3}.
-We will construct a family that satisfies both assumptions, for any $s$ and $p$ in Section~\ref{snake}.
+\item Assumption~\ref{ass3} is, in fact, the key structural condition to ensure that a quasi-self-similar construction yields velocity fields with the required regularity, as already observed above.
+It is indeed easy to construct families of velocity fields and solutions that satisfy Assumption~\ref{ass2}, but not Assumption~\ref{ass3}.

-(iii) In the relevant case $s=1$ and $p=\infty$, i.e., in the Lipschitz case, Assumption~\ref{ass3} can be rephrased as requiring that $u$ have a continuous representative on $\R^2$ (and actually it is sufficient to check the continuity of $u$ on the boundaries of the sub-squares in the tilings). \end{remark}
+\item In the relevant case $s=1$ and $p=\infty$, i.e., in the Lipschitz case, Assumption~\ref{ass3} is equivalent to assume that $u$ has a continuous representative on~$\R^2$.
+In fact, it is sufficient to assume the continuity of $u$ across the boundary of adjacent squares in each tiling. \end{enumerate} \end{remark}

-We stress that we do not require any uniformity of the Sobolev norm with respect to time in Assumption~\ref{ass3}.
-Under this assumption, the uniformity in time is in fact guaranteed by the following lemma, provided we choose $\tau$ as in \S\ref{ss:ssc}.
+We stress that in Assumption~\ref{ass3}, we do not require the Sobolev norm of $u$ to be bounded uniformly with respect to time.
+The uniformity of the Sobolev bounds in time is then guaranteed by the following lemma.